Innovations Diffuse, but People Adopt Behaviors: How to Use Misinterpretations of Diffusion of Innovations to Your Advantage.

 Playing “Oregon Trail” as a kid made me grateful for cross-country transportation innovations.

 Everett Rogers was not an engineer.
 That might seem odd to most technologists.
 Since 1962, they’ve used his groundbreaking idea – The Diffusion of Innovations – to track the introduction and spread of revolutionary technologies through a population.
 Iconic examples of the so-called S-curve permeate techno-lore: Refrigerators, color televisions, microwave ovens, dishwashers, personal computers, mobile phones, and the Internet itself.
 Individual entrepreneurs use it to justify hope in the inevitability of all innovation and the eventual success of their idea, product, or service.
 They’re reading it incorrectly.
 Rogers was a professor of Communication Studies – exploring how people accept change in societies.
 He never claimed all innovation would succeed.
-In fact, innovation only seems inevitable in retrospect.
+Innovation only seems inevitable in retrospect.
 Many innovations never achieve 100 percent of their potential market.
 But more to the point, technologists are not paying attention to a simple point of language: Innovation is not the same as a single idea, product, or service.
 The innovation may succeed.
 You may not.
 Therefore, while the core ideas behind the Diffusion of Innovations may be helpful for innovators in general, they offer little value to help ensure the adoption of your specific product.

 Let’s use Diffusion of Innovations as a starting point to something more useful for individual entrepreneurs.

 The Diffusion of Innovations is a representation of the natural process of the spread of innovations throughout a population.
 The word “natural” is intentional here – the resulting diffusion results in a so-called normal distribution over time – aka, a bell curve.
 Rogers divided this bell curve into five segments.
 The largest two groups (the “early” and “late” majorities) are each one standard deviation from the center and represent about two-thirds of the entire population.
 On either “tail” are innovators and early adopters on the left and laggards on the right.
 The critical point comes from Rogers’ background as a communications scholar: People use different decision-making processes at different stages of adoption.
-Early Adopters are more apt to seek out relative advantages and have a lower threshold to trying something new.
+Early Adopters are more apt to seek out relative advantages and have a lower threshold for trying something new.
 Laggards, much less so.

 You can look at the diffusion process in two ways – the first as a bell curve distribution, and the second as a cumulative measure.
 The first view defines the behavioral categories.
 The second view creates the S-curve.